StarPlayrX/Virtual-Multi-Mouse/README.md

 Supports any number of event mice 2 or more.
 Combines spinner, trackball, mouse, trackpad, and other pointing devices.

-**Ready Player One**
+**Get Ready Player One**
-No hard encoded, hard to type, a pain to copy event-mouse names, MM hunts them down for you No editing after you swap out new mouse devices
+No hard encoded, hard to type, a pain to copy event-mouse names, MM hunts them down for you.
+No editing after you swap out new mouse devices.
-No guessing to what the multi-mouse index should be
+No guessing to what the multi-mouse index should be.
-No need to configure mouse inputs for a single 1 player game ever
+No need to configure mouse inputs for a single 1 player game ever.

 **Details**
-Like Batocera, it's plug and play
+Like Batocera, it's plug and play.
 Add or remove a usb mouse, trackball or spinner?
-Reboot or with first_script.sh, Restart the game
+Reboot or with first_script.sh, Restart the game.

 **News**
-Designed to work with MizterB's first_script.sh
+Designed to work with MizterB's first_script.sh.
-We've special version that's optimized for MM
+We've special version that's optimized for MM.

 **Directions**
 Copy custom.sh script to an ExFat partition and attach it to your Batocera machine.